deepfield-team/DeepField-app/README.md

 * --app - use to launch the application in a separate window rather than in the browser
 * --port 1234 - to change the default port 8080 to, e.g., 1234

+When the application is running, you can click on the help icon in the upper right corner to read a brief description of the page.
+Hover over buttons and icons to see a tooltip with textual information about them.

 ## Open-source reservoir models

 An example reservoir model with dynamics simulation can be found in the `open_data` directory in the DeepField repository [https://github.com/deepfield-team/DeepField](https://github.com/deepfield-team/DeepField),